-Check out our brand new blockchain analytics dashboard of the most active smart contracts on the the Energy Web Chain (EWC):
+Check out our brand new blockchain analytics dashboard of the most active smart contracts on the the Energy Web Chain (EWC) above.

 Thanks to our data science specialist David Brodhagen for putting these charts together!

 In the top row of graphs you can see, that over 80% of all the 330 smart contracts on the network were deployed from three entities.